 Have you or a loved one suffered an injury or illness during the course of employment on a vessel or other floating movable structure?
 You may be entitled to compensation under a federal statute known as the “Jones Act.”
 Maritime workers who have suffered an injury or illness during the course of employment on a vessel or other floating movable structure may be entitled to compensation under the “Jones Act.”
 The Jones Act is not “workers compensation” in the traditional sense.
 It was designed for maritime workers and seamen to be compensated under specific circumstances.

-Herbert & McClelland LLP represents people and injured workers throughout Houston who have suffered a personal injury under the “Jones Act”.
-If you or a loved one have been injured during the course of employment at sea or on a vessel or other floating movable structure and have sustained physical injury, disfigurement, disability, damages, losses, including pain and suffering, contact Herbert & McClelland LLP.
+The Law Offices of Shane McClelland represents people and injured workers throughout Houston who have suffered a personal injury under the “Jones Act”.
+If you or a loved one have been injured during the course of employment at sea or on a vessel or other floating movable structure and have sustained physical injury, disfigurement, disability, damages, losses, including pain and suffering, contact The Law Offices of Shane McClelland.
 You need experienced personal injury attorneys to represent your Jones Act claim.
-CALL 713-987-7100 for a free evaluation of your case.
+CALL 713-987-7107 for a free evaluation of your case.

 The United States Congress enacted the Jones Act in 1920 as an addition to the Federal Employers’ Liability Act (“FELA”).
 The purpose of the Jones Act is to protect injured or ill “seaman.”
 A “seaman” is generally a person employed on a vessel or movable other structure navigated or floating on an ocean or intra-coastal waterway who contributes to the vessel or structure’s function or mission.
 The definition of a “seaman” generally does not include a longshoreman, pilot, or other person who works on a stationary platform.